Understanding Postpartum Depression: Symptoms, Causes, and How to Cope

 I have experienced traumatic labour in which I lost 1.5 litres of blood during labour and also fainted twice within the 5 days after giving birth.
+This subsequently resulted postpartum depression for me.

 The doctor who initially helped with the stitching for me had to be left in the middle for another mum requires immediate attention.
 Therefore, I had to wait for another less experienced doctor to continue the stitching for me.
 When she finished and asked for her superior to check the stitch, they found it wasn’t done well, therefore the superior had to unstitch and restitch the wounded area.
 These all caused a huge loss of blood for me.